WomensLaw serves and supports all survivors.

 What is a mutual order and how can it hurt me?

-A “mutual” order of protection prohibits both parties from abusing, molesting, or interfering with the privacy or rights of each other.
+A “mutual” order of protection prohibits both parties from abusing, bothering (“molesting”), or interfering with the privacy or rights of each other.
 It may order that both parties not contact each other.

-If you file for a PFA and the defendant files and serves you with a counter-petition saying that you have abused him/her, there are generally two ways in which mutual order may be issued:
+If you file for a PFA and the defendant files and serves you with a counter-petition saying that you have abused them, there are generally two ways in which a mutual order may be issued: after a hearing or by agreement.

-1. The judge could hold a hearing where both you and the abuser present evidence; the judge must believe that you both were primary aggressors and neither of you acted in self-defense; or
+1. After a hearing.
+To grant this order, the judge will hold a hearing where both you and the abuser can present evidence.
+To issue mutual orders, the judge must believe that both of you were acting mainly as aggressors and neither of you was acting mainly in self-defense.1

-If a counter-petition is filed against you or if you are urged to consent to a mutual order, think seriously about getting an attorney to help you.
-Go to our KS Finding a Lawyer page.
+If a counter-petition is filed against you or if you are pressured to agree to a mutual order, think seriously about getting an attorney to help you.
+Go to our Kansas Finding a Lawyer page.

 1 Kan.
 Stat. § 60-3107(b)